Childhood Post-Traumatic Stress Disorder: Symptoms And Treatment

 Medication

-In some cases, a mental health professional may also prescribe medication to treat some of the symptoms associated with PTSD caused by childhood trauma, such as anxiety or depression.
+In some cases, a mental health professional may also prescribe medication to treat some of the symptoms associated with PTSD caused by trauma, such as anxiety or depression.
 Managing these symptoms may enable a child to resume normal activities more efficiently.
 For many, medication is only a temporary solution.
+Note, however, that it’s rare for medication to be prescribed for PTSD in children—especially young children—since research suggests limited efficacy.
+Again, therapy is typically the focus of treatment for children with PTSD.

-Studies show that many forms of mental health care listed for adults or adolescents with PTSD are also effective in treating children.
-Without treatment, the symptoms of PTSD may only worsen or create concerns for the child when they are an adult.
+Studies suggest that many forms of mental health care listed for adults with PTSD—such as various types of talk therapy—can also be effective in treating children.
+Without treatment, the symptoms of PTSD may only worsen and create additional concerns for the child as they move toward adulthood.

-Many adults who have experienced childhood trauma go on to experience physical health issues.
-With evidence showing a mind-body connection, somatic therapy or trauma therapy may effectively heal PTSD at any point in life.
+Many adults who have experienced childhood trauma go on to experience physical health challenges.
+With evidence supporting a strong mind-body connection in humans, somatic therapy or trauma therapy may also be effective in addressing PTSD at any point in life.

 How to support a child experiencing PTSD

 A child with a strong support system may feel safer and more open to treatment.
-You may consider the following tips.
+If you have a child with PTSD, you might consider the following tips.

 Validate them

-Make efforts to validate the child’s PTSD symptoms or experiences.
-Don’t tell them that they’re “bad,” “dirty,” or “dramatic.”
-Validate their emotions by telling them their experience was traumatic, they didn’t deserve it, and you’re here to support them and help keep them safe.
+Avoid dismissing the child’s PTSD symptoms or experiences.
+Validate their emotions by affirming that their experience was traumatic, they didn’t deserve it, and you’re here to support them and help keep them safe.

-Encourage the child to talk about their emotions or experiences when ready.
-Let them know they have a safe place to confide in if they want to discuss it.
-If they aren’t prepared, do not force them to open up.
-Studies show that trauma healing can be done without remembering traumatic events.
+Encourage the child to talk about their emotions or experiences when they’re ready.
+Let them know they have a safe person to confide in if they want to discuss it.
+If they refuse, do not force them to open up.
+Studies suggest that trauma healing can be done without recalling traumatic events.
+Additionally, some children might only feel comfortable opening up with a mental health professional, so connecting them with resources can be important.

 Help them with self-care

-Consider boosting a child’s self-esteem and self-confidence by allowing them to participate in activities they are good at, considering their opinions, and allowing them to make decisions.
-Model healthy self-care by practicing it in your own life.
+You might help boost your child’s self-esteem and self-confidence after trauma by allowing them to participate in activities they are good at, considering their opinions, and allowing them to make decisions.
+You can also model healthy self-care by practicing it in your own life.

 Don’t be critical

-Try not to be critical of your child’s behaviors.
-They may be struggling to deal with difficult emotions related to their trauma.
-It may take time for a child’s PTSD treatment to feel adequate.
-Remaining supportive and gentle may allow your child to feel safe in relationships, strengthening a healthy attachment style
+Try not to be critical of your child’s behavior, as they may be struggling to cope with difficult emotions related to their trauma.
+It may take time for a child’s PTSD treatment to reflect in their behaviors.
+Remaining supportive and gentle may help them on the path to healing.

 Takeaway